 Hinge is only available on mobile devices; it is not available on a desktop or laptop.
 While it is a free platform, you can access it more effectively if you pay for the paid edition, as with all of these pages.
 The paid version’s pricing varies, but it starts at about $19.99 a month and drops after that if you sign up for a three- or six-month subscription.

-Tips for dating in the age of COVID
+Tips for Dating in the Age of COVID – Dating Apps to Find Your Partner

 She points out that welcoming someone you don’t know well into your home too fast is not only risky, but it still “slows down the relationship’s growth.”
 She warns that the pandemic can drive you into a dating bubble, where you only see one person instead of seeing multiple people and forming a relationship more naturally.